 At Dixons Broadgreen Academy, we teach our students powerful knowledge so that they can understand and interpret the world and to think in new and unexpected ways.
 With the democratisation of knowledge, our students will be incredibly successful in high stakes examinations and will go on to use this understanding to achieve great things in the world.

-Our curriculum principles are available to read in full in the Downloads section below.
+Our curriculum principles and long term planning documentation is available to read in the Downloads section below -